liu3zhenlab/bio_scripts/sft_installations/nanopolish.md

 # change fasta based on vcf
 $npPath/nanopolish vcf2fasta --skip-checks -g $seq out.vcf > polished.fas
 ```
-Our test run on a ~800kb sequence takes ~16h to finish.
+Our test run with 8 CPUs on a ~800kb sequence took ~16h to finish.
 The highest member usage was ~18Gb.